tier4/AWML/docs/design/architecture_dataset.md

 Database T4dataset is mainly used for training a model.
 We call database T4dataset as "Database {vehicle name} vX.Y", "DB {vehicle name} vX.Y" in short.
-For example, we use like "Database JPNTaxi v1.1", "DB JPNTaxi v1.1" in short.
+For example, we use like "Database JPNTAXI v1.1", "DB JPNTAXI v1.1" in short.
 We manage database T4dataset in [dataset config](/autoware_ml/configs/detection3d/dataset/t4dataset) like `db_jpntaxi_v1.yaml` (file name use only the version of X).

 - Use case T4dataset